aidangadberry/facenovel/README.md

 # Facenovel

-Facenovel is a Facebook clone that lets you create an account, add friends, and view their profiles.
-In the future, you will be able to create posts, post on your friends' walls, and comment on posts!
+Facenovel is a Facebook clone that lets you create an account to post your thoughts on friends' walls.
+In the future, you will be able to comment on posts, like posts, and upload pictures!

 [Live Site](https://facenovel.herokuapp.com/#/)